Serbian traditional clothing: Main attire

 Female folk dress jewelry, Belgrade Ethnographic museum.

 Pafte (belt buckle), early 19th century, Belgrade Museum of Applied Arts.

 Tepeluk (cap), late 19th century, Belgrade Museum of Applied Arts.

 Serbia

-In Serbia, Serb folk dress are divided into several groups: Dinaric, Morava, Pannonian, and Vardar styles, all of which can also be placed under regional groups such as: Northern Serbia (which mostly includes Vojvodina), Central Serbia, Southern and Eastern Serbia and Western Serbia.
+In Serbia, Serb folk dress are divided into several groups: Dinaric, Morava, Pannonian, and Vardar styles, all of which can also be placed under regional groups such as: Northern Serbia (which mostly includes Vojvodina), Central Serbia, Southern and Eastern Serbia, Western Serbia and Southern Serbia (which mostly includes Kosovo and Metohija).

 Northern Serbia

 The Serb folk dress of Northern Serbia, or Vojvodina, are part of the Pannonian style.
-As part of a cultural zone with Croatia, Hungary and Romania, the attire has likeness to those in adjacent Croatian, Hungarian, Romanian provinces (there are also some small Bunjevac, German, Slovakian, and Rusyn cultural influences in areas where those minorities live).
+As part of a cultural zone with Croatia, Hungary and Romania, the attire has likeness to those in adjacent Croatian, Hungarian, Romanian provinces (there are also some small Bunjevac, German, Slovak, and Rusyn cultural influences in areas where those minorities live).
 They also take some small influences from the Morava, and Dinaric styles.